veggiespam/veggieshell/docs/README.md

 **This does not work on bash version x.yy.
 **
 >
-> I have run this on bash 2.03, 2.04, and 2.05 - each has new
+> Bash 2.03, 2.04, 2.05 contaned new features for each point level and the
-> features.
-The completion file has many munges for the point levels of
-> bash.
-Please tell me if a munge is wrong for your particular version of
-> bash.
-And someone please shoot the bash people for adding letters to
-> the versioning 2.03, 2.03a, 2.05b?
-A parsing nightmare.
+> completion files are just ignored to avoid the many munges.
+When running on
+> bash 3.x, less munging is needed and Veggieshell works fine.
 >

 ****